maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 - CrowdsecLapiKey
   - string
   - Crowdsec LAPI generated key for the bouncer : **must be unique by service**.
-- CrowdsecCapiLogin
-  - string
-  - Used only in `alone` mode, login for Crowdsec CAPI
-- CrowdsecCapiPwd
-  - string
-  - Used only in `alone` mode, password for Crowdsec CAPI
-- CrowdsecCapiScenarios
-  - []string
-  - Used only in `alone` mode, scenarios for Crowdsec CAPI
 - UpdateIntervalSeconds
   - int64
   - default: 60